Metamorphoses (1978 film)

-Metamorphoses (星のオルフェウス, Hoshi no Orufeusu) is a 1978 Japanese animated anthology film that premiered in Albuquerque, New Mexico on November 2, 1978.
+Metamorphoses (星のオルフェウス, Hoshi no Orufeusu) is a 1978 animated anthology film that premiered in Albuquerque, New Mexico on May 26, 1978.
 It was released by Sanrio in the United States on May 3, 1979.
 It is a retelling of stories from Metamorphoses by the Roman poet Ovid, and narration by Peter Ustinov.
 In all of its five parts, the protagonists are portrayed in the form of a recurring boy and girl.

 Production

 The film was the between American golden age of Disney-influenced anime and Sanrio's second animated release in the US (following their adaptation of The Mouse and His Child the previous year).
 Over 170 animators, all employed in Hollywood, worked on it for three years.

 Release

 Metamorphoses tried to be the rock era's answer to Fantasia, but its original run was critically reviled and closed as soon as it opened.
 According to many of its crew, many problems with the production, music and plotting were to blame.

 On May 3, 1979, it was reissued under a new title, Winds of Change, with seven minutes trimmed from the first cut of 89 minutes.
 This time, the music was composed by Alec R. Costandinos, the disco songs were sung by Arthur Simms and Pattie Brooks and narration by Peter Ustinov was added.